Tigers vs. Astros Player Props Betting Odds

-Player props can be found for Kyle Tucker and Spencer Torkelson, among others, when the Houston Astros visit the Detroit Tigers at Comerica Park on Saturday at 6:10 PM ET.
+Player prop bet odds for Kyle Tucker, Spencer Torkelson and others are available when the Houston Astros visit the Detroit Tigers at Comerica Park on Sunday (first pitch at 1:40 PM ET).

 Bet on this matchup or its props with BetMGM!